jchoker/jchoker.github.io/index.md

 I received a Bachelor's degree in Computer Engineering from [Department of Computer Engineering at Ferdowsi University of Mashhad](http://en.um.ac.ir/content/Department-of-Computer-Engineering).

 This is my personal blog.
 I write about pretty much everything that I care about.
 I hope you finding it interesting and helpful.
-Recently I have been solving algorithmic problems on various online platforms.
+If you have a question, you can contact me directly, try emailing jalal.choker@gmail.com..